 Hope you enjoy this image of the log cabin when it was on the farm, before the cabin was moved up near the lighthouse.
 I believe Burtons were the last residents of the farm.
 The farm was located across from the DNR’s East Bay boat launch.
 The house and barns were demolished and now the land is part of Underwood Farms.

 Laura Johnson Past OMPHS President

+In 1992, the residents of Old Mission Peninsula, a finger of land jutting into Grand Traverse Bay north of Traverse City in northern Michigan, came together to save the Hessler Log House, which was threatened with demolition.
+The house, completed in 1856, sat on land that was being developed.
 A group of Peninsula citizens formed the historical society with the primary purpose of preserving the log house.
 In conjunction with Peninsula Township and other community organizations,the society raised the money necessary to move the structure to Lighthouse Park at the extreme tip of the peninsula and once it was there it was restored.
 It now stands as a proud reminder of the area's past, visited by thousands each year who can walk through its door and from a viewing area look back to frontier life in the middle of the nineteenth century.

 We played a major role in the preservation of the Dougherty Mission House, built by the Reverend Peter Dougherty some years before the log house.
 Dougherty established the mission, after which the peninsula is named.
-Members formed the 501C3 Peter Dougherty Society which oversees the management and now nearly complete restoration of the 1842 house.
+Members formed the 501C3 Peter Dougherty Society which oversees the management of the restored 1842 house.

 The society meets in the Community Room of the Peninsula Community Library on Center Road, the first Thursday every month at 6 pm.
 Meetings are open to the public and one and all who share our devotion to historical preservation are very welcome.